apache/druid/docs/ingestion/compaction.md

 You can set `dropExisting` in `ioConfig` to "true" in the compaction task to configure Druid to replace all existing segments fully contained by the interval.
 See the suggestion for reindexing with finer granularity under [Implementation considerations](native-batch.md#implementation-considerations) for an example.
 > WARNING: `dropExisting` in `ioConfig` is a beta feature.

 If an ingestion task needs to write data to a segment for a time interval locked for compaction, by default the ingestion task supersedes the compaction task and the compaction task fails without finishing.
 For manual compaction tasks, you can adjust the input spec interval to avoid conflicts between ingestion and compaction.
-For automatic compaction, you can set the `skipOffsetFromLatest` key to adjust the auto compaction starting point from the current time to reduce the chance of conflicts between ingestion and compaction.
+For automatic compaction, you can set the `skipOffsetFromLatest` key to adjust the auto-compaction starting point from the current time to reduce the chance of conflicts between ingestion and compaction.
 See [Automatic compaction dynamic configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) for more information.
 Another option is to set the compaction task to higher priority than the ingestion task.

 ### Segment granularity handling